 Crayons to College & Career:

 Emerald Credit Union has partnered with Columbus Intermediate School in Bedford, offering the Crayons to College & Career program to their 4th, 5th, and 6th grade students.
 The program is designed to teach students a variety of attributes and skills, helping them prepare for college or to enter the job market.
 Every week, two students exhibiting a particular attribute or skill from each grade level are awarded with a certificate and a "check" for $10.00 to be deposited into a Youth Savings Account at the credit union.

 Emerald Credit Union proudly sponsors the Banzai!
 Financial Literacy

 .
 Banzai! is an online financial literacy program for students that is interactive and fun.
-It exposes them to real-life situations, and teaches them about saving, spending, setting goals, budgeting, and more!
+It exposes them to real-life situations, and teaches them about saving, spending, setting goals, budgeting, and more.
 The Banzai! program includes all the workbooks and materials teachers need to administer the curriculum.
-Since it's sponsored by ECU, it costs the school nothing to offer this program to its students.
+Since it's sponsored by ECU, the schools don't pay anything to offer this program to their students.
 The online financial literacy program and all the supporting materials are free for any of the teachers who wish to participate.
-Here's what the teachers and students have to say about Banzai!:
+Here's what the teachers and students had to say about Banzai!: